May 1, 2021

-Yet fast forward to today, and the Vanguard Australian shares index fund (VAS) is one of the biggest holdings in our portfolio.
+Yet fast forward and now the Vanguard Australian shares index fund (VAS) is the biggest holding in our portfolio.

-Basically, as the market was falling toward the end of 2018, the LICs we own barely fell at all.
-Because this is a common occurrence (LICs regularly trade at premiums or discounts), and since I wanted to take advantage of lower share prices and higher dividend yields, I decided to add an index fund to our portfolio.
+Basically, as the market was falling the LICs we own barely moved.
+Because this is a common occurrence (LICs regularly trade at premiums or discounts), and since I wanted to take advantage of lower share prices and higher dividend yields, I decided to buy an Aussie index fund instead.

 This way, it gives us more opportunity to buy shares at attractive prices, versus holding LICs only.
-That was the primary reason, but it was also on my mind for other reasons.
-Let’s look at those now.
+That was the primary reason, but it was also on my mind for other reasons which I’d been thinking about for a while.

-Traditionally, some older LICs like Argo have made an effort to avoid being too exposed to one sector of the economy.
-And when you have a Financials sector at over 40% of the market, getting more sector diversification is naturally appealing to some.
+Traditionally, some old LICs like Argo and AFIC have made an effort to avoid being too exposed to one sector of the economy.
+And when you have a Financials sector at over 40% of the market, getting more sector diversification is appealing.